 The laboratory work is normally made in groups of four persons and the reports are normally written in groups of two, including the Pre-Study.
-(Except for lab 4 which is made individually.)
+(Except for lab 4 which is made individually, and lab 4 does not comprise a pre-study.)
 The reports are submitted on the Canvas course web.